 Muscles Worked During Zercher Squats

-In Zercher squats, you hold the weight in front of you, so your upper back and shoulder muscles work to keep your body upright.
-I can feel my back and shoulders working to keep everything steady.
+- Upper Back and Shoulder Muscles (Traps): When performing a Zercher squat, you're holding the weight in front of you, which requires your upper back and shoulder muscles to work hard to keep your body upright and the weight stable.

 Each time you do a Zercher squat, many muscles work together, making this exercise a total body workout.
 It's more than just a squat; it's an experience that exercises many muscles.